killergerbah/asbplayer/README.md

 # asbplayer

-asbplayer is a browser-based media player and Chrome extension for subtitle sentence mining, hosted at [https://killergerbah.github.io/asbplayer/](https://killergerbah.github.io/asbplayer/).
-Use asbplayer to combine subtitles and media extracted from streaming or local video sources to create media-rich Anki flashcards.
+**asbplayer** is a browser-based media player and Chrome extension developed for language learners who learn their target language through subtitled media.
+With asbplayer, you can:

+-   **Easily create high-quality flashcards** out of subtitled videos.
+-   **Load text-selectable subtitles onto most video sources**, including streaming sources.
+-   **Extract subtitles from popular streaming services** like Netflix and YouTube.
+-   **Seek through subtitles** using a **navigable subtitle list**.
+-   **Focus your learning** on subtitled sections of media using **playback modes** such as:
+    -   **Condensed playback**: Only play subtitled sections of a video.
+    -   **Fast-forward playback**: Fast-forward through unsubtitled sections of video.
+    -   **Auto-pause**: Automatically pause at the beginning or end of every subtitle.
+-   **Customizable keyboard shortcuts** to access most of asbplayer's features, including subtitle navigation.

+## Thanks

 Thank you to all of my sponsors: